mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

    exported TOML files into Neon, making the database the single source of truth.
 3. A Cloudflare Worker in TypeScript (~150 lines): CORS, honeypot, validation, Turnstile check, SHA-256 hashing, DB insert, GitHub dispatch.
-4. A GitHub Action (~40 lines of YAML): checkout, run export script, commit if anything changed.
+4. Two additions to the existing build workflow (~10 lines of YAML): a `repository_dispatch` trigger and a pre-build step that installs the Python dependencies and runs the export script with the `NEON_DATABASE_URL` secret.
-5. A Python export script (~80 lines): connect to Neon, group rows by slug, write `comments.toml` files with `tomli-w`.
+5. A Python export script (~60 lines): connect to Neon, group rows by slug, write `comments.toml` files into the workspace with `tomli-w`.
 6. Two Zola template partials: one for rendering the comment list (with empty state), one for the form itself with RTL/LTR support for Arabic and English.